 As the first and only menstrual cup available The Keeper was distributed and sold through various websites and stores.
 One distributor, owners of Keeper.com in the 1990’s and early 2000’s, eventually created their own popular menstrual cup.
 On TheKeeperStore.com (1999) I found this sales pitch “For those concerned about difficulties in the year 2000, The Keeper may be very handy to have….
 The female scientists of Biosphere 2 chose it as their form of feminine protection while in their enclosed environment in Oracle, Arizona in 1992.”
 Talk about a time capsule.

 On Keeperinc.com’s 2000 website you can find the cup was sold for $35.00 plus $2.00 shipping in the US (around $57 in 2021, adjusting for inflation.)
 With no competition, Keeper was able to sell their cups for a higher price for the time and justify it with the long-lasting lifespan of their product.

 The company still exists today and sells its original rubber Keeper, and its silicone model (MoonCup.)
 Their cups sell for $35 today, in line with similar brands that have driven the price down through competition.

-The history of “MoonCup” and rights to this name is a tangled web… MoonCup in the US refers to The Keeper’s silicone model.
-In the UK, MoonCup is the name of another brand, however, to add to confusion, Keeper was sold as the name “Moon Cup” until 2002 in the UK.
+The history of “MoonCup” and the rights to this name is a tangled web… MoonCup in the US refers to The Keeper’s silicone model.
+In the UK, MoonCup is the name of another brand, however, to add to the confusion, Keeper was sold by the name “Moon Cup” until 2002 in the UK.

 Keeper.com was originally owned by distributors of the cup.
 It appears that at some point in the early 2000’s it was acquired by Keeper, Inc, the manufacturers and owners of the brand.